lirtsman/devhelper-cli/README.md

 DevHelper CLI can be configured using:

 1. Configuration file: `$HOME/.devhelper-cli.yaml`
-2. Environment variables: All environment variables should be prefixed with `SHIELDDEV_`
+2. Environment variables: All environment variables should be prefixed with `DEVHELPER_`
 3. Command-line flags

 Example configuration file: